-How we measure progress?
+How do we measure progress?

-Children's progress is continually monitored by the class teacher and the SENCO.
+Children's progress is continually monitored by the class teacher and the SENCO/SEND HLTA.
 Progress is reviewed at regular intervals and formally once each half term.
-If a child is at SEN&D Support or has an EHC Plan, parents receive a termly report on their progress as well as having the opportunity to speak to class teachers and SENCO at a parents'/carers' evening.
+If a child is at SEND Support or has an EHC Plan, parents receive a termly report on their progress as well as having the opportunity to speak to class teachers and SENCO/SEND HLTA at a parents'/carers' evening.
+At these meetings, the views of parents will be sought and considered in evaluating the effectiveness of provision so far, and in determining future provision.

 The progress of children with an EHC Plan is formally reviewed at an annual review.

-The SENCO will monitor the child's progress in any targeted work and monitor the effectiveness of the provision or interventions.
+The SENCO/SEND HLTA will monitor the child's progress in any targeted work and monitor the effectiveness of the provision or interventions.